 Before we get there, let’s start at the beginning: A-Roll.

 Let’s say you want a training video for your company’s employees.
-KB Media has created a script, hired the perfect spokesperson, found the right location, and assembled the KB Crew.
+Kim Brattain Media has created a script, hired the perfect spokesperson, found the right location, and assembled the KB Crew.
 You are ready to produce a video that is polished, professional, and does exactly what you need it to do.
 A-Roll is what the primary camera will capture: the spokesperson relaying the scripted information.
 A-Roll is the essential story.